Visual Composer, Beaver Builder or Thrive Content Builder – Which is the Best WordPress Page Builder Plugin?

 If you use Thrive Content Builder to edit a post or page that already contains some content, that content will remain in place.
 The Thrive Content Builder editable region will be added alongside your existing content.

 Both types of content can then be displayed on your page at the same time.
-However, if you use one of the Thrive Content Builder templates, any preexisting content will be disabled and replaced with the template and any extra content you add.
+However, if you use one of the Thrive Content Builder templates, any pre-existing content will be disabled and replaced with the template and any extra content you add.

 Thoughts on the Thrive Content Builder User Experience

 The Thrive Content Builder user interface is well designed, and this reflects positively on the user experience.
 The inline editing of text also enhances the user experience.
 Being able to undo multiple actions makes it easy to experiment with the builder.
-However, the lack of an option to save your changes without making them visible to your website visitors was a disappointment.
+However, the lack of an option to save your changes without making them visible to your website visitors is a disappointment.

 Unlike Beaver Builder, creating full-screen page layouts that don’t include the header, footer, and sidebar areas from your theme is straightforward if you choose a suitable template.
 The ability to display content added through the standard WordPress editor alongside content from the builder makes this tool a good choice for anyone who wants to upgrade their existing website content by adding any of the Thrive Content Builder elements to their pages.